Never Before Limited Time Offer - Free Shipping on All U-Channel Sign Posts! ORDER NOW.

 A.

-While there is no standard as such around cell phone use, OSHA does have a Distracted Driving Initiative aimed at tackling the dangers of texting while driving.
+While there is no standard as such around cell phone use, OSHA does have aimed at tackling the dangers of texting while driving.
 Through this initiative, OSHA puts the onus of safeguarding drivers at work on the business owner/manager.
 It requires employers to prohibit texting while driving and establish procedures and rules that minimize/remove the need for texting while driving to execute work duties.

 The initiative also requires that employers set up clear procedures, times, and places for drivers’ safe use of texting and other means to communicate with managers, customers, etc. Employers should also incorporate safe communication practices into worker orientation and training, eliminate financial and other incentive systems that encourage workers to text while driving.